Kavithakanniyappan/college-management/README.md

 # college-management
 This is my mini project in structured query language(SQL) **College Management System**

 **About the Project**
 This College Management System is a mini-project built using MySQL.
 It helps manage college-related data such as students, courses, faculty, and departments.
 The project uses views in MySQL to simplify data retrieval and improve database efficiency.

 **Features**
-Student details management
+Student details management,
-Course and faculty management
+Course and faculty management,
-Department-wise student and faculty information
+Department-wise student and faculty information,
-Use of views for efficient data handling
+Use of views for efficient data handling.

 **Technologies Used**
 Database: MySQL